-After seeing our story on Wednesday, an employee at another of Qasi’s retirement homes – Fairfield Manor West – has reached out with similar complaints about pay.
+After seeing a story published by CKWS on Wednesday, an employee at another of Qazi’s retirement homes – Fairfield Manor West – has reached out with similar complaints about pay.

-She also wanted to protect her identity and says she believes the allegations.
+She also wanted to protect her identity and says she believes the other employees’ allegations.

 “I believe all of them are true, just the way he handled me not getting paid, he didn’t seem very concerned about it.”

-David Payne moved into the building nearly two years go.
+David Payne is a resident at Fairfield Manor East, he said he moved into the building nearly two years go.
 He says he noticed a decline in maintenance around the building and picked up the slack to help out.